Viridans Streptococci: Pathogenesis and Lab Diagnosis

 - S. sanguinis group,

-- S. salivaris group, and
+- S. salivarius group, and

-- S. mutants, group.
+- S. mutans group.

 Viridans streptococci have no Lancefield antigen on the cell wall.
 Hence they are not classified serologically.